-Practice making your own design.
+■Practice making your own design.
 Make note of how these levels are different from everything that came before.

-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.

 Students should have had plenty of introduction to loops at this point.
 Based on what you think your class could benefit from, we recommend: